Published 31 Jan 2023

 Streamline Pre-shipment Inspections With a Mobile-ready App

 Performing pre-shipment inspection with a traditional pen and paper is burdensome for quality inspectors to gather and keep records of.
 The inability to take photos makes identifying defects and damages more challenging.
 More so, losing paperwork can cause business delays and shipment risks.
-By using iAuditor by SafetyCulture, a mobile-ready inspection app, you can avoid the hassle of missed pre-shipment inspection processes and unorganized reports.
-With iAuditor, you can:
+By using SafetyCulture (formerly iAuditor), a mobile-ready inspection app, you can avoid the hassle of missed pre-shipment inspection processes and unorganized reports.
+With SafetyCulture, you can:

 - Document pre-shipment inspection records using a handheld device